Steps to Becoming an Addiction Counselor in Rhode Island

-Testing Process for Rhode Island Candidates
+Addiction Counselor Testing & Examination Process in Rhode Island

 The testing process in Rhode Island takes place in two distinct parts.
 Once you’ve determined which level of certification you qualify for, you’ll need to submit your supervised hours form to the Rhode Island certification board, along with your transcript, and a few other components.
 The RI Certification Board provides guides for every level in pdf form, including a checklist of everything you’ll need to submit to progress with your certification.